Where to See the Most Beautiful Fall Foliage in New England

 The Berkshires, duh, but there’s a lot more

-Iconic: Route 2 is the state’s foliage highway.
+Route 2 is the state’s foliage highway.
 The drive through Central and Western Massachusetts takes you through the need-no-introduction Berkshires, where the prismatic flora is truly breathtaking.
 By the time you hit the 42-mile Mohawk Trail, you’ll be perpetually breathless at the scenery -- then doubly breathless as you maneuver the infamous hairpin turn just before North Adams.
-Stop, get lunch at the Golden Eagle Restaurant (outside if the weather permits), and gawk at the vast, many-hued vista before you.
+If you’re looking to get out of the car, The Clark Art Institute’s 140-acre grounds are open 24-7 for hikes, picnics, and a perusal of the outdoor art installations.
+(If you can’t get enough art, there’s also a self-guided artwork tour throughout Berkshires County.)

-Lesser known: You’d be a fool to discount the Cape in fall.
-Once you cross the Sagamore Bridge, detour over to Route 6A for a leisurely, prismatic meander through the towns you typically bypass on the way to Provincetown (P-town to us locals).
+But you’d also be a fool to discount the Cape in fall.
+Once you cross the Sagamore Bridge, detour over to Route 6A for a leisurely, color-speckled meander through the towns you typically pass by on the way to Provincetown.
 The Old King’s Highway also invites foliage-friendly stops at the Heritage Museums & Gardens and the stone Scargo Tower in Dennis -- the latter a little-known lookout.
-Meantime, farm stands along the route (Crow Farm, Cape Abilities Farm) let you stock up on fall veggies and decorative gourds.
-(One last thing: Don't forget about the many apple-picking options near Boston.)
+In the meantime, still-open farm stands along the route let you stock up on fall veggies and decorative gourds.
+One last thing: Don't forget about the many apple-picking options near Boston -- leaf-peeping close to town is a perfectly fine option.

 Little state, big-leaf impact

-Iconic: There is no more iconic foliage drive than that which ends in Newport.
+There is no more iconic New England foliage drive than ending in Newport.
 So how to get there?
-Start in Woonsocket on Route 146, taking time to grab a candy apple at Jaswell’s Farm, and continue through Providence for a double-dose of autumnal vistas and classic New England architecture.
+Start in Woonsocket on Route 146, taking time to grab a candy apple at Jaswell’s Farm (check online ahead of time to make sure it’s open), and continue through Providence for a double-dose of autumnal vistas and classic New England architecture.
 Then turn onto Route 114 and meander into Portsmouth for a leafy pedal aboard the Rail Explorers.
-Eventually you’ll end up in “America’s First Resort” for two archetypal leaf-peeps: a slow car crawl down Ocean Drive and a stroll along the Cliff Walk (which is actually maneuverable this time of year).
+Eventually, you’ll end up in “America’s First Resort” for two archetypal leaf-peeps: a slow car crawl down Ocean Drive and a stroll along the Cliff Walk (which is actually maneuverable in the fall).

-Lesser known: Take I-95 south to Blackstone Valley for a twofer of leaves and water.
-The Scituate Loop takes you around much of the serene Scituate Reservoir (just brake for bikers, as it’s a favorite motorcycle ride).
-And here there are two more creative ways to reach your foliage quota: a cruise on the Blackstone River (available through mid-October) and the daylong fall train tour (which actually crosses into Connecticut).
+Or you can take I-95 south to Blackstone Valley for a twofer of leaves and water.
+The Scituate Loop is a favorite, taking you around much of the serene Scituate Reservoir (just brake for bikers, as it’s a favorite motorcycle ride).

 Sign up here for our daily Boston email and be the first to get all the food/drink/fun the Hub has to offer.